cmu-psych-fms/wildfire/README.md

 ### What Is This?

-This is a new implementation of a firefighting game based on Shawn Betts’s *wildfire*, This new implementation being primarily written in Lisp.
+This is a new implementation of a firefighting game based on Shawn Betts’s *wildfire*, this new implementation being primarily written in Lisp.
 The game play of this new version is significantly different from Shawn’s original game, being largely mouse driven rather than keystroke driven.
 The game is intended not as entertainment but rather as a platform for experiments in psychology.
 Players fly virtual airplanes over a virtual terrain extinguishing wildfires.

-As of 21 March 2024 this remains just the beginnings of this new implementation, but incorporates an example of what is believed to be every major component the finished version will require, and it appears to work well.
+As of 22 March 2024 this remains just the beginnings of this new implementation, but incorporates an example of what is believed to be every major component the finished version will require, and it appears to work well.
 As additional features are added they will be documented in this README.
 In what follows I describe the current state of the game, but also point out many of the features I hope to implement as development progresses.